VisheshAgarwal0089/Web-Calculator/README.md

 - **User-friendly Interface**: Interactive buttons for digits and operations enhance user experience.
 - **Clear Functionality**: Reset the calculator easily with a dedicated clear button.
 - **Delete Functionality**: Result the calculator easily with a dedicated delete button.
+- **No operation works before entering the numbers in the starting.

 ## Technologies Used